 05. The Pantone 428 C Knight

-Alternatively, we could dedicate Pantone 428 C to the TV Batman played by Adam West, who passed away earlier this year.
-We’ve colour-matched this Pantone to 60s Batman's classic grey suit.
+Alternatively, we could dedicate Pantone 428 C to the TV Batman played by Adam West, who passed away last year.
+We’ve colour-matched this Pantone to '60s Batman's classic grey suit.

 06. Pantone 2347 C Hot Chili Peppers

-Anthony Kiedis, Flea et all deserve a vibrant red in honour of their rocking funk – and we can’t think of anything better than Pantone 2347 C. The American rock band has been sock-wearing for nearly 35 years now – surely for their anniversary next year Pantone can sponsor them and rename the band to Pantone 2347 C Hot Chili Peppers.
+Anthony Kiedis, Flea et all deserve a vibrant red in honour of their rocking funk – and we can’t think of anything better than Pantone 2347 C. The American rock band has been sock-wearing for 35 years now – surely to mark this milestone Pantone can sponsor them and rename the band Pantone 2347 C Hot Chili Peppers.
 C’mon, what else is its marketing team doing?

 07. The Pantone 877 C Surfer